piclas-framework/piclas/doc/userguide/030_features_models.md

 An additional attempt to increase the quality of simulations results is to prohibit repeated collisions between particles [@Shevyrin2005;@Akhlaghi2018].
 This options is enabled by default in 2D/axisymmetric simulations, but disabled by default in 3D simulations.

     Particles-DSMC-ProhibitDoubleCollision = T

+The Variable Hard Sphere (VHS) is utilized by default with collision-averaged parameters, which are given per species

+    Part-Species1-omega = 0.24
+    Part-Species1-Tref = 273
+    Part-Species1-dref = 4.63E-10

+To enable the Variable Soft Sphere (VSS) model, the additional $\alpha$ parameter is required

+    Part-Species1-alphaVSS = 1.2

+In order to enable the collision-specific definition of the VHS/VSS parameters, a different input is required

+    !
+Input in parameter.ini
+    Particles-DSMC-averagedCollisionParameters = F
+    !
+Input in DSMC.ini
+    Part-Collision1 - partnerSpecies = (/1,1/)              !
+Collision1: Parameters for the collision between equal species
+    Part-Collision1 - Tref           = 273
+    Part-Collision1 - dref           = 4.037e-10
+    Part-Collision1 - omega          = .216
+    Part-Collision1 - alphaVSS       = 1.448
+    Part-Collision2 - partnerSpecies = (/2,1/)              !
+Collision2: Parameters for the collision between species 2 and 1

+The numbers in the `partnerSpecies` definition correspond to the species numbers and their order is irrelevant.
+Collision-specific parameters can be obtained from e.g. [@Swaminathan-Gopalan2016].

 #### Cross-section based collision probabilities